zuck30/loan-eligibility/README.md

     <a href="https://www.buymeacoffee.com/zuck30" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" height="30px"></a>
 </p>

-<h2>🤝 Contributing</h2>

-We welcome contributions to improve predictions and usability!
-See the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

 <h2>📄 License</h2>

 This project is licensed under the MIT License, see the [LICENSE](LICENSE) file for details.

-<h2>🙏 Acknowledgments</h2>

-- React and FastAPI.
-- Scikit-learn for robust machine learning tools.
-- HESLB for inspiring this project.

 <h2>📞 Support</h2>